reinert/requestor/README.md

 session.post("/api/books", book);
 //...

-// Clear the session if desired session.reset();
+// Clear the session state
+session.reset();

+// Clear all data from the store session.getStore().clear();

 // Now all requests will have the default parameters session.post("/api/books", book);